rage/cyber-security-base-19/data/module-4/part-5/index.md

 Sometimes these devices are called smart devices but it could be omitted as addition of an Internet connection or that it shares data does not make them smart and definitely it does not make them secure.
 It can make them a complex challenge for their owners and administrators of the networks they are connected to.
 From a company point of view this represents a large source of new devices that are difficult to manage and secure.
 Especially, because the new devices may run something really custom and haphazardly made software.

 To top it all, we have to mention the number of these devices.
 Depending on the study you read it is from vast quantities to unfathomable.
-For example, IDC says  there is around 30 billion connected devices worldwide after the next two years ([https://www.idc.com/infographics/IoT](https://www.idc.com/infographics/IoT)).
+For example, [IDC](https://www.idc.com/getdoc.jsp?containerId=prUS45213219) predicts there will be around 42 billion connected devices worldwide in 2025 years.
+One [prediction](https://www.statista.com/statistics/471264/iot-number-of-connected-devices-worldwide/) for 2020 is 30 billion devices.
 So this is the playground for this part of the course.
 Gargantuan number of not so smart devices equipped with Internet connection with sharing of data as their main purpose.

 Sounds a bit bleak but from the security perspective IoT is.
 However, remember that IoT is a nice idea and it has its place in the world.
 Such as, the industrial IoT where sharing data for maintenance and operational purposes makes industrial equipment a lot more responsive and useful, and creates a much safer working environment.
 Also in agriculture planting, irrigation, harvesting and even soil monitoring have uses for IoT.
 But in any case care must be taken when implementing and deploying any smart device in home or industry.